hoshinotsuyoshi/mcp-server-local-rails-runner/README.md

-# MCP Server: SSH Rails Runner
+# MCP Server: Local Rails Runner

-An MCP server that enables secure remote execution of Rails console commands via SSH.
-This server provides tools for both read-only operations and carefully managed mutations in a deployed Rails environment.
+An MCP server that enables local execution of Rails console commands.
+This server provides tools for both read-only operations and carefully managed mutations in your local Rails environment.

 This works great with Cursor.
 You can use Cursor Composer to pull in your Rails model files as context and then use the `execute_read_only`, `dry_run_mutate`, and `execute_mutate` tools to make changes to the database.
 No need to trudge through complicated Admin UI's to get your data wrangling and analysis done.